 2. Stone discs found in Russia

-Several mysterious stone discs have been discovered Volgograd, Russia.
+Several mysterious stone discs have been discovered in Volgograd, Russia.
 According to the investigators, the discs contain a high-density metal called tungsten.
-Scientists have been conducting research in order to define their age, material and origin.
+Scientists have been conducting research in order to define their age, material, and origin.

 5. The Knockhouse fairy fort

 The Knockhouse fairy fort in Waterford, Ireland, is a circular settlement dating back to 800 AD.
 This farmstead is considered to be a special archaeological site in the area, however, a US Pharmaceutical Company has decided to build a new factory in this exact location in 2015.

 Locals keep warning that back luck will befall if anyone tries to destroy or clear this ancient dwelling.

 One of the most significant archaeological findings of 2015 has been made off the coast of Sicily.
 Marine archaeologists discovered 39 ingots made from orichalcum, a rare cast metal of ancient times, connected to the legendary city of Atlantis.

 These valuable ingots were probably being brought to Sicily from Greece or Asia Minor.